 STEP 2: REDEFINE “BALANCE” AS “PRIORITIES”

-I want you to replace the word balance with the word priorities.
+I want you to replace the word balance with the word priority.

 So, whenever you’re feeling like you need to balance, what you really need to do is reprioritize.